techjay-c/tp/docs/DeveloperGuide.md

 Expected Failure Output in Command Out Box: No patients found with `ATTRIBUTE`: `KEYWORD`. <br> For the given example above, it will be "No patients found with name: Tan."
 <br><br>

+`filter-patient a/email k/gmail`

+Expected Success Output in Patient List: patients who have `gmail` in their emails will be shown. <br>

+Expected Success Output in the Command Output Box: Filtered patients by `ATTRIBUTE` with keyword: `KEYWORD`. <br> For the given example here, it will be "Filtered patients by email with keyword: gmail."

+Expected Failure Output in Patient List: No patients will be shown in the list, since the filtered list contains nothing.

+Expected Failure Output in Command Out Box: No patients found with `ATTRIBUTE`: `KEYWORD`. <br> For the given example above, it will be "No patients found with email: gmail."
+<br><br>

+`filter-patient a/email a/name k/gmail`

+Expected Output in Patient List: No changes. <br>

+Expected Output in the Command Output Box: An error message for invalid command format.
+<br><br>

 `filter-patient a/invalidAttribute k/randomValues`

 Expected Output in Patient List: No changes.